Living With Myositis - JO1 Antibodies - Antisynthetase Syndrome

 We generally require additional protein, calcium, vitamin D, Vitamin B12, omega 3 fats, as well as a daily multi-vitamin supplement.

-I also use whey protein supplement and make myself a drink blended from whey, yogurt, and fruit juice.
+I include a whey protein supplement into my diet and make myself a drink blended from whey, yogurt, and fruit juice.
 It is actually very yummy and nutritious.
-Whey protein seems to work well for those with suffer from myositis.
+Whey protein seems to work well for those with suffer from myositis and can be a life saver when you are suffering from swallowing issues.

-Eggs are a complete protein so it is a protein which is immediately available to your body for use.
-I will make myself an egg salad and take bites of this throughout the day.
+Eggs are a high quality complete protein so it is energy which is immediately available for your body to use.
+I will make myself an egg salad, pop it in the fridge, and take bites of this throughout the day.

 Munching on 6 to 10 walnuts or another omega rich nut is a good snack to consume throughout the day as well.